OLUJUWON-OMOTOBA/OSUN-POLLS-ANALYSIS-2022/README.md

 **PROJECT OUTCOMES**  <br>

-Clear Insights: The project provided a clear picture of how Ekiti State Electoral Analysis 2014-2022 had performed over the specified time period. allowing stakeholders to make informed decisions based on historical data.
+Clear Insights: The project provided a clear picture of how Osun State Electoral Analysis in 2022 had performed over the specified time period. allowing stakeholders to make informed decisions based on historical data.

 Improved Decision-Making: The interactive Power BI dashboard empowered decision-makers to identify areas for improvement, allocate resources effectively, and set realistic performance targets.